October 21, 2021

 Datto’s answer to Azure Recovery

 Datto provides a purpose-built solution for MSPs to provide all-in-one BCDR for their clients who run their infrastructure in Microsoft Azure.
-The solution, Datto Continuity for Microsoft Azure, is unique in that while it runs as a cloud service to seamlessly protect Azure-based workloads, it utilises the immutable Datto Cloud for backup retention and disaster recovery.
-Using the best practices listed above, let’s see how Datto Continuity for Microsoft Azure ranks
+The solution, Datto Backup for Microsoft Azure, is unique in that while it runs as a cloud service to seamlessly protect Azure-based workloads, it utilises the immutable Datto Cloud for backup retention and disaster recovery.
+Using the best practices listed above, let’s see how Datto Backup for Microsoft Azure ranks

 - By storing backup copies outside of Azure, MSPs can recover their client's data outside of Azure in case of a broad outage.